 9.4 million upgraded cook stoves will be distributed by the Ethiopian government by the middle of the next decade, as part of its aggressive promotion of their use.
-Assuming all improved cook stoves delivered function like the Mirt stove, the CO_2 of 9.4 million improved cook stoves the official distribution objective set by the Ethiopian government would be around 8.8 million tons of CO_2 annually.
-The annual savings from CO_2 would be around US\$123 million if the price per ton of CO_2 used in the May 2015 California auction was \$13.93.
+Assuming all improved cook stoves delivered function like the Mirt stove, the CO2e of 9.4 million improved cook stoves the official distribution objective set by the Ethiopian government would be around 8.8 million tons of CO2 annually.
+The annual savings from CO2 would be around US\$123 million if the price per ton of CO2 used in the May 2015 California auction was \$13.93.
 In a different study, Mirt enhanced cook stove fuel wood savings by almost 40% when compared to traditional three-stone fire, resulting in a total yearly fuel wood savings of 1.28 tons per household in the Kefa region of southern Ethiopia [35].
-11,800 tons of CO_2 are saved for 11,156 widely distributed upgraded cook stoves when the estimated portion of fuel wood from non-sustainable sources is taken into account.
+11,800 tons of CO2 are saved for 11,156 widely distributed upgraded cook stoves when the estimated portion of fuel wood from non-sustainable sources is taken into account.
 This confirms that efficient cooking stoves can considerably aid in the preservation of forests and the avoidance of carbon emissions from forest removal and degradation, if they can effectively replace native cooking customs.

 The EPA (2004) describes that states that the enhanced Lakech and Mirt stove is predicted to save around 7,778,800 tons of fuel wood year, which would eliminate the need to clear 137,192.24 hectares of forest if all Ethiopian households roughly 14.44 million households used it as stated in [47].
 Damte [48] conducted a second study in Ethiopia and found evidence of a "difference among cook stoves in emission and fuel consumption".
 Better than traditional metal charcoal burners, the Mirchaye and Lakech upgraded charcoal stoves release less CO, CO2, and PM2.5 pollutants.
 Optimizing the supply of fuel wood while, minimizing demand is another benefit of using upgraded cook stoves.
-In Ethiopia, the private sector has been involved in a great deal of programs aimed at improving cook stoves have been distributed throughout the nation, preserving roughly 30 million hectares of forest annually [49].
+In Ethiopia, the private sector has been involved in a great deal of programs aimed at improving cook stoves and commercializing them by distributing them to the local population.
+Because of this, over 3.7 million better cook stoves have been distributed throughout the nation, preserving roughly 30 million hectares of forest annually [49].
 [50, 51] report that the annual fuel savings of stoves labeled as "Mirt," "Gonzie," and "Lakech" are 50 kg, 54-64 kg, and 25 kg, respectively.
 In addition, the annual amount of forest saved (in hectares) is 14, 15, 18, and 7.8 hectares, in the same sequence for each stove.